 The Arctic Discovery is your immersion into one of the planet’s last untameable wilderness areas: the Canadian Arctic.
 Your stay at Nanuk Polar Bear Lodge — a member of National Geographic Unique Lodges of the World — boasts unrivaled access to polar bears, their denning areas and coastal habitat.
-Similar to our Hudson Bay Odyssey (see video below), but with the addition of two days exploring the port of Churchill and kayaking with beluga whales, the diverse and abundant wildlife on this safari combined with untouched terrain, make the Arctic Discovery one of our most loved trips.
+Similar to our Hudson Bay Odyssey (see video below), but with the addition of two days exploring the port of Churchill and kayaking with beluga whales make the Arctic Discovery one of our most loved trips.

 Your safari experience starts in Winnipeg, where you’ll be introduced to the regions that you’ll soon explore at the Manitoba Museum’s artfully curated Arctic Gallery and the fur trade artifact Vault.
 Your actual northern exposure begins in Churchill, the gateway to the historical fur trade.
 The isolation of this Arctic port has preserved the link between the timeless practices of the indigenous of the north to the modernizations of the 21st century.

 You’ll have your first encounter with one of the many uniquely adapted mammals of the Arctic ecosystem, the beluga whale, while in Churchill.
 Family pods will regard you curiously, and sing and chatter, as you float among them in your kayak at the mouth of the Churchill River.